People are visual creatures. Studies have shown that we remember 80% of what we see compared to 20% of what we read.

 Wrapping Up

-Remember, the visuals you choose are powerful tools for conveying your brand’s story and values.
-Invest the time to select and optimize them thoughtfully, and watch your website’s performance improve.
+Remember, the visuals you choose are powerful tools for conveying your brand story and values.
+Select and optimize them thoughtfully to enhance your website’s performance.

-Natasha Lane is a content marketer and one hell of a geek.
-For more than a decade, she's worked with individual clients and companies of all sizes.
+Natasha Lane is a content marketer and long-time geek.
+For over a decade, she's worked with clients and companies of all sizes.

-Natasha specializes in crafting compelling content about design, branding, digital marketing, and business growth.
-She's happily addicted to art in all its forms and grilled tofu.
+Natasha specializes in creating compelling content about design, branding, digital marketing, and business growth.
+She’s happily addicted to art in all its forms—and grilled tofu.